Constant Runtime Error Mitigation via Restricted Evolution: Abstract

 \section{Abstract}

-Error mitigation techniques, while instrumental in extending the capabilities of near-term quantum computers, often suffer from exponential resource scaling with noise levels.
-To address this limitation, we introduce a novel approach, constant runtime Error Mitigation by Restricted Evolution (EMRE).
-Through numerical simulations, we demonstrate that EMRE surpasses the performance of Probabilistic Error Cancellation (PEC) while maintaining constant sample complexity.
-Moreover, we uncover a continuous family of error mitigation protocols, Hybrid EMREs (HEMREs), encompassing PEC and EMRE as special cases.
-HEMREs offer a tunable bias parameter, allowing for a trade-off between sample complexity and error reduction.
-Thus, our error mitigation protocols provide flexibility in balancing error mitigation with computational overhead, catering to practical application requirements of near-term and early-fault tolerant quantum devices.
+\textbf{ Abstract}\\ Error mitigation techniques, while instrumental in extending the capabilities of near-term quantum computers, often suffer from exponential resource scaling with noise levels.
+To address this limitation, we introduce a novel approach, namely, constant runtime error mitigation by restricted evolution (EMRE).
+Through numerical simulations, we demonstrate that EMRE surpasses the performance of Probabilistic Error Cancellation (PEC) while maintaining constant sampling overhead.
+The constant sampling overhead comes at the cost of a small non-zero bias.
+We provide a methodology to compute the optimal bias by connecting it to a resource-theoretic measure.
+We also evaluate bounds on the bias under different noise models and give exact results for the case of depolarizing and dephasing noise.
+Using these exact results, we derive an even more efficient strategy to implement EMRE.
+Additionally, we introduce Hybrid EMREs (HEMREs), a continuous family of error mitigation protocols that encompass PEC and EMRE as special cases.
+HEMREs offer a tunable bias parameter, enabling a trade-off between sample complexity and error reduction.
+The numerical evidence suggests the scalability and practicality of our proposal.
+Hence, our error mitigation protocols provide flexibility in balancing error mitigation with computational overhead, catering to practical application requirements of near-term and early-fault tolerant quantum devices.